jaysoo/nx-react-book/manuscript/chapter3.md

 {id: chapter-3}
 # Chapter 3: Working effectively in a monorepo

-In the previous two chapters we setup a `bookstore` application that renders a list of books for users to purchase.
+In the previous two chapters we set up a `bookstore` application that renders a list of books for users to purchase.

-In this chapter we explore the tools that Nx provides us with to enable us to work more effectively.
+In this chapter we explore how Nx enables us to work more effectively.

 ## The dependency graph